 Once the snow sticks visit Chester Lake on snowshoes or cross-country skis.
 It’s a real winter wonderland.

 The Chester Lake trailhead is easy to find.
-The large parking lot is 46 kilometres south of Canmore on the Smith Dorrien/Spray Lakes Trail across from the Burstall Pass parking lot.
+The large parking lot is 46 km south of Canmore on the Smith Dorrien/Spray Lakes Trail across from the Burstall Pass parking lot.

-I’d rate the 15.8 kilometre hike around Upper Kananaskis Lakes as a moderate hike, only because of its length.
-There isn’t a lot of vertical gain – at most 60 metres above the lake but the trail is undulating so by day’s end you certainly feel like you’ve had your exercise.
+I’d rate the 15.8 km hike around Upper Kananaskis Lakes as a moderate hike, only because of its length.
+There isn’t a lot of vertical gain – at most 60 m above the lake but the trail is undulating so by day’s end you certainly feel like you’ve had your exercise.